 Wild Cards Renewed For Season 3 at CBC

-Crime-solving is far from over for Detective Cole Ellis and con woman Max Mitchell!
+Crime-solving is far from over for Detective Cole Ellis and the con woman Max Mitchell!
 The Cinemaholic can confirm that CBC has renewed the police procedural drama series ‘Wild Cards’ for its third season.
-Filming will begin in Vancouver in August this year.
-Michael Konyves will return as showrunner, with James Genn back to direct.
-The second season of the show is currently on air, which makes the renewal an early present for the fans.
+The upcoming installment will begin filming in Vancouver, British Columbia, in August this year.
+Michael Konyves will return as showrunner, with James Genn on board as a director.
+The show’s second season is currently on air, making the renewal an early present for the fans.

-Season 1 ends with two revelations: the expose of Olivier, Max’s estranged husband, and his capture; and Max’s double-crossing after she stole the Imperial Egg that she was helping Cole recover.
-Episode 10 also reveals that Max knows who killed Cole’s brothers and has proof of it.
-The finale thus puts our two lead characters in conflict as Max has compromised Cole’s trust in her.
+The first season ends with two revelations: the exposure and capture of Olivier, Max’s estranged husband, and her double-crossing after she steals the Imperial Egg that she was helping Cole recover.
+The finale also reveals that she knows who killed the detective’s brothers and has proof of it.
+Thus, the finale puts our two lead characters in conflict, as Max has compromised Cole’s trust.
 If anything, both have to work hard toward rebuilding their trust in each other if they intend to work together to solve crimes.

-From a street racing ring to a paranoid biomedical engineer to a tennis legend’s murder, the cases at hand are complex and will require the two to work hard.
-However, their personal issues shouldn’t get in the way, no matter how overwhelming they are.
-Will they be able to figure themselves out while searching for criminals?
-Season 2 has the answers.
-Max and Cole’s charming chemistry, underscored by their unmissable mutual attraction, reaches a new height in Season 2 as they try to cope with their issues, knowing they need each other physically and emotionally.
-And yet, we have Cole looking for his brother’s killer while Max is working with her father, George, to hit a bigger jackpot, but under the radar.
+From a street racing ring to a tennis legend’s murder, the cases at hand are complex and require Max and Cole’s unlikely collaboration to get to the bottom of the truth.
+Furthermore, Cole is looking for his brother’s killer while Max is working with her father, George, to hit a bigger jackpot, but it is under the radar.
+Will they be able to deal with their conflicts while searching for criminals?
+The second installment has the answers.
+Max and Cole’s charming chemistry, underscored by their unmissable mutual attraction, reaches a new height in the ongoing season as they try to cope with their issues, knowing they need each other physically and emotionally.
 High stakes all the way!

-Considering Season 2 has yet to end, actors most likely to return for Season 3 are Giacomo Gianniotti as Cole Ellis, Vanessa Morgan as Max Mitchell, Jason Priestley as George Graham, Terry Chen as Chief Li, and Karin Konoval as Commissioner Russo.
-It waits to be seen whether Martin Sheen will return as Detective Joseph Edwards.
+Considering that the second season has yet to conclude, it is too early to predict who will feature in the third installment.
+Still, the returnees may include Giacomo Gianniotti as Cole Ellis, Vanessa Morgan as Max Mitchell, Jason Priestley as George Graham, Terry Chen as Chief Li, and Karin Konoval as Commissioner Russo.
+It remains to be seen whether Martin Sheen will return as Detective Joseph Edwards.

 Read More: Deal or No Deal Island Renewed For Season 3 at NBC